CarlosACepeda/XamarinFloatingExample/README.md

 # XamarinFloatingExample
-A floating view over any screen
+A floating view over any screen example in Xamarin Android